 College of Law > Faculty & Staff > Full-time Faculty > M. Cherif Bassiouni

 M. Cherif Bassiouni was an emeritus professor law at DePaul University, where he taught since 1964, and president emeritus of the International Human Rights Law Institute, which he helped found in 1990.
-He was one of the founders in 1972 of the International Institute of Higher Studies in Criminal Sciences, Siracusa, Italy, and served as its president since 1988.
-He is the honorary president of the International Association of Penal Law after having served three terms as president from 1989 to 2004.
+He was one of the founders in 1972 of the International Institute of Higher Studies in Criminal Sciences, Siracusa, Italy, and served as its president for over 25 years.
+He was the honorary president of the International Association of Penal Law after having served three terms as president from 1989 to 2004.
 He was a guest scholar at The Woodrow Wilson International Center for Scholars in Washington, DC, in 1972; visiting professor of law at New York University Law School in 1971; Fulbright-Hays Professor of International Criminal Law at the University of Freiburg, Germany in 1970; non-resident professor of criminal law at the University of Cairo from 1996 to 2006; and was a frequent lecturer at universities in the United States and abroad.